verana-labs/decentralized-trust-spec/spec.md

 - resolve the [[ref: DID]] of the DTS credential issuer, let's call it `did:dtscred-issuer:456`.
 In the "service" section look for a service of type `LinkedVerifiablePresentation` entry with id `did:dtscred-issuer456#ptr-org` or `did:dtscred-issuer:456#ptr-person`, and use the service endpoint to get the credential.
 - look for a credential schema entry, and call the endpoint to get the credential schema.
 Verify it is an essential schema in a trusted public trust registry.
 - resolve the [[ref: DID]] of the the Organization or Person credential issuer, let's call it `did:idcred-issuer:789`.
 In the "service" section look for a service of type `TrustRegistry` entry with id `did:dtscred-issuer:789#ptr-org` or `did:dtscred-issuer:789#ptr-person`, and use the service endpoint to verify issuer was allowed to issue the credential at the time it was issued.

+Trust resolution MUST complete successfully for a service to be referenced as a [[ref: DTS]].

 ### Presentation Request Trust Resolution